Chart Color Schemes

 Cameron Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified twenty projects potentially impacting the region.
-Notable projects include Cameron Grove Estate, Edgeworth Town Centre Redevelopment, Cameron Grove Estate again, and Winten Cameron Park Stage 5 Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified twenty projects likely to impact the area.
+Key projects include Cameron Grove Estate, Edgeworth Town Centre Redevelopment, Cameron Grove Estate, and Winten Cameron Park Stage 5 Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.